 Table of Contents

-If you’re having a hard time seeing success with reaching your goals, you only need a little change of strategy.
-That is- you need to start setting weekly goals for your long term goals or yearly goals or whatever they are.
+If you’re having a hard time seeing success in reaching your goals, you only need a little change of strategy.
+That is- you need to start setting weekly goals for your long-term goals or yearly goals or whatever they are.

 Why Set weekly goals?